History of Corbin Carroll in Timeline

 Corbin Carroll

-Corbin Carroll is a professional baseball outfielder for the Arizona Diamondbacks, drafted 16th overall in 2019.
-He debuted in MLB in 2022 and quickly became a key player for the team.
-In 2023, he earned an MLB All-Star selection and was named the National League Rookie of the Year, contributing significantly to the Diamondbacks winning their first National League pennant since 2001.
-Carroll was named an All-Star again in 2024.
+Corbin Carroll is a professional baseball outfielder currently playing for the Arizona Diamondbacks in MLB.
+Drafted in 2019, he debuted in 2022 and quickly made a name for himself.
+In 2023, Carroll earned an MLB All-Star selection and was named the National League Rookie of the Year, contributing significantly to the Diamondbacks' National League pennant win.
+He was named an All-Star again in 2025.

-In 2023, Corbin Carroll became the second-youngest player in MLB history (behind Ty Cobb in the 1908 World Series) to record at least three hits and two steals in a playoff game.
+In 2023, Corbin Carroll became the second-youngest player in MLB history since Ty Cobb in the 1908 World Series to achieve at least three hits and two steals in a playoff game.

 On August 21, 2000, Corbin Franklin Carroll was born.
 He is now an American professional baseball outfielder.